How to paint leather

 True Metallic Metal (TMM): Steel

-Following another suggestion, I have prepared a small tutorial featuring how to paint metals (mostly steel).
-In fact, if you want to see a specific tutorial that I have not covered yet in the blog, just drop me a message!
-You can see the second part of this post, featuring how to paint leather, here.
-And I recently wrote another article featuring how to paint TMM gold, here.
-For some people painting metals is not a piece of cake.
-Many metallic acrylic paints have a low coverage when they are thinned even with a little bit of water.
-However, if…
+Following another suggestion, I have prepared a small tutorial on painting metals, with a focus on steel.
+If there is a specific tutorial you’d like to see that I haven’t covered yet on the blog, feel free to drop me a message!
+You can also check out the second part of this post, which covers painting leather, here.
+Additionally, I’ve recently written an article on painting TMM gold, which you can find here.
+Painting metals can be challenging for some.
+Many metallic acrylic paints have low coverage when thinned even slightly with water.
+Conversely, if not thinned, these paints can…

 How to make foliage camouflage for 15mm tanks